Fire, rescue and medical services

 The risk of assault is higher when walking alone on roads around Lake Tanganyika.

-Burundi can experience natural disasters and severe weather, including:
+Burundi can experience natural disasters and extreme weather, including:

 To protect yourself if a natural disaster occurs if, despite our advice, you travel to Burundi: